Theoretical

 Thank you to

-Simon Guerrero Cruz (Assistant Professor, Asian Institute of Technology, Environmental Engineering and Management program)
+Mary Lidstrom (University of Washington) and Simon Guerrero Cruz (Assistant Professor, Asian Institute of Technology, Environmental Engineering and Management program)

 for their contributions to, and review of, this content.